Rachel Bourchier, Countess of Bath: First marriage

-On 13 December 1638, at the age of 25, in the church of St Bartholomew the Great in the City of London, she married the 50 year-old Henry Bourchier, 5th Earl of Bath (1587-1654) of Tawstock Court in Devon.
+On 13 December 1638, at the age of 25, in the church of St Bartholomew the Great in the City of London, she married the 50 year-old Henry Bourchier, 5th Earl of Bath (1587–1654) of Tawstock Court in Devon.
 Several of her account books survive.
 Rachel bought furnishings for their houses at Tawstock and Lincoln's Inn Fields and pictures from George Geldorp.
 From 1640, she had a servant of African origin who was recorded in her accounts as "James the blackamore".
 He may have worked as a cook.

 By 1642, during the Civil War, the Earl of Bath was active in the Royalist cause, and wrote to his wife from York and London about the progress of the War.
 In December 1642 the House of Lords ordered Thomas Browne to return the horses he had commandeered from Rachel on behalf of Robert Devereux, 3rd Earl of Essex, the Parliamentary commander.
 They had no children, although in 1663 she became the guardian of her nephew, Sir Henry Fane (d.1706), the only child of her brother George Fane.

 Following Bourchier's death in 1654, Rachel commissioned a striking monument in his memory, which survives in the south aisle chapel of St Peter's Church, Tawstock.
 Opinions vary as to its artistic merit, with Hoskins (1954) calling it "massive and ugly", while J. H. Marland deemed it "almost unequalled in singularity and absurdity".
-It is constructed in black and white marble, with four dogs supporting a sarcophogus on their shoulders with a black obelisk at each corner.
+It is constructed in black and white marble, with four dogs supporting a sarcophagus on their shoulders with a black obelisk at each corner.

 Second marriage

-Six months after the earl's death, she married Lionel Cranfield, 3rd Earl of Middlesex (1625-1674), who was 12 years her junior, a Gentleman of the Bedchamber to King Charles II.
+Six months after the earl's death, she married Lionel Cranfield, 3rd Earl of Middlesex (1625–1674), who was 12 years her junior, a Gentleman of the Bedchamber to King Charles II.
 The marriage was not a happy one and the couple lived apart from 1661 onwards.
 After Cranfield's death in 1674, Rachel did not remarry.

 Monuments

-The life-size white marble statue of Rachel Fane, sculpted by Balthasar Burman (son of Thomas Burman), which survives in St Peter's Church, Tawstock, is a copy of the statue of Mary Cavendish (1556–1632) the wife of Gilbert Talbot, 7th Earl of Shrewsbury, sculpted in 1671 by Thomas Burman at the cost of her nephew William Cavendish, 1st Duke of Newcastle (1592-1676), which stands in a niche on the Shrewsbury Tower of the Second Court (which she partly financed) of St John's College, Cambridge.
+The life-size white marble statue of Rachel Fane, sculpted by Balthasar Burman (son of Thomas Burman), which survives in St Peter's Church, Tawstock, is a copy of the statue of Mary Cavendish (1556–1632) the wife of Gilbert Talbot, 7th Earl of Shrewsbury, sculpted in 1671 by Thomas Burman at the cost of her nephew William Cavendish, 1st Duke of Newcastle (1592–1676), which stands in a niche on the Shrewsbury Tower of the Second Court (which she partly financed) of St John's College, Cambridge.

 Sir Anthony van Dyck painted two portraits of Rachel, one prior to her first marriage, which survives, and another in 1641, for which she paid him £20, of which only an engraving survives, by Pierre Lombart.
 A miniature of the countess by David des Granges is held by the Fitzwilliam Museum, Cambridge.

 In a 1670 work by Sir Kenelm Digby, a recipe for syllabub appears, attributed to the countess.